-In the past three months, the Norchester storm line has been completed and installed.
-Currently, storm line installation is taking place in the Filer and Westminster roadways and is set to be completed in the Fall.
-Utility work near Grandy Village is ongoing and will completed in August.
+Currently, storm line installation is taking place in the Filer and Westminster roadways and is set to be completed in December 2022.
+All utility work on the eastern half of the neighborhood was completed this quarter.

-This Report Period Cumulative Actual Total / Expected Total Total of Linear feet of Public 0 4800/10000
+This Report Period Cumulative Actual Total / Expected Total Total # of Linear feet of Public 0 4800/10000

-Other Funding SourcesAmountCity of Norfolk (Kimball Terrace)\$1,395,692.00City of Norfolk (Tide Gauge)\$27,170.00Total Other Funding Sources\$0.00
+Other Funding Sources City of Norfolk (Kimball Terrace) \$1,395,692.00 City of Norfolk (Tide Gauge) \$27,170.00 Total Other Funding Sources \$0.00